 Nea Marshall Kudi is Bebe Zahara Benet.
 Born in Cameroon and raised in Cameroon and France, Nea started his career in fashion as a male model in Paris.
 It was there that he first tried his hand at female illusion and Bebe Zahara Benet was born.
 As Bebe, Nea was the winner of the first season of RuPaul’s Drag Race and has become a beloved and elegant figure in the world of drag artistry.
 In addition to Nea’s work as a drag artist, he is also a recording artist, and his first single, “I’m the Shit,” has been met with acclaim.
 Nea’s most recent project, “Queendom,” a one-woman show, launched in New York City in May 2010 to a sold out, standing room only crowd.
 Nea is hard at work on a full debut album due out in the coming months.

 Words without Borders

 Words without Borders is a nonprofit organization dedicated to the translation, publication, and promotion of the finest international literature.
-Since 2003 WWB has published over 1,700 pieces by writers from over 124 countries and 101 languages.
+Since 2003 WWB has published over 2,000 pieces by writers from over 126 countries and 105 languages.
 We’ve also published seven acclaimed anthologies, including Literature from ‘The Axis of Evil,’ The Ecco Anthology of International Poetry, Tablet & Pen: Literary Landscapes from the Modern Middle East, and Spain's Great Untranslated.
-We are currently building an education program to bring contemporary international literature into the classroom.
+Our online education program, WWB Campus, brings contemporary international literature into the classroom.